-The COVID-19 pandemic has adversely impacted, and continues to pose risks to, our business, operating results, cash flows and/or financial condition, the nature and extent of which could be material.
+The COVID-19 pandemic has impacted, and continues to pose risks to, our business, operating results, cash flows and/or financial condition, the nature and extent of which could be material.

-The COVID-19 pandemic has adversely affected global economies, financial markets and the overall environment in which we do business, and the extent to which it may impact our future results of operations and overall financial performance remains uncertain.
+The COVID-19 pandemic has affected global economies, financial markets and the overall environment in which we do business, and the extent to which it may impact our future results of operations and overall financial performance remains uncertain.
 Many countries including the United States implemented measures such as quarantine, shelter-in-place, curfew, travel and activity restrictions and similar isolation measures, including government orders and other restrictions on the conduct of business operations.
 These measures resulted in significant and unpredictable reductions or increases in demand for certain of our offerings.
 We experienced, and may again experience, a decline in sales activities and customer orders in certain elements of our businesses, including our education & government and healthcare customer groups.
 The COVID-19 pandemic has also impacted our supply chain as we experienced disruptions or delays in shipments of certain raw materials used in the products we manufacture and in the finished goods that we sell globally.
-It is uncertain how materially COVID-19 will affect our global operations generally if these impacts persist, worsen or re-emerge over an extended period of time.
+While many of our customers and suppliers have returned to prepandemic operations, uncertainty remains as to how materially COVID-19 will affect our global operations generally if these impacts persist, worsen or re-emerge over an extended period of time.
 Moreover, any actions we take in response to any improvements in conditions may also vary widely by geography and by business and will likely be made with incomplete information; pose the risk that such actions may prove to be premature, incorrect or insufficient; and could have a material, adverse impact on our business, operating results, cash flows and/or financial condition.